 brand logo

-Urinary Tract Infections (UTI)
+Urinary Tract Infections (UTIs)

 Urinary tract infections (UTIs) are a common ailment, especially among women.
 These infections can cause frequent and painful urination, and pain in your side or lower back.
-Fortunately, UTIs are usually simple to treat at a doctor’s office or an urgent care clinic.

 Symptoms or signs of a UTI vary depending on which part of the urinary tract is infected.
 Generally speaking, UTI symptoms in women are usually the same as in men.
 However, a UTI in men is often more complicated than a female UTI.